matthieuGravy/groupeMarkDown/README.md

 # Description
-This is a small project to learn how to write markdown and work as a team with git and Github.
+This is a small project to learn how to write markdown and how to work as a team with git and Github.

 ## Authors:
 | Name  | Github  |